giorgigutsaevi/giorgigutsaevi/README.md

 - 👋 Hi there!
 I’m @giorgigutsaevi.
-- 👀 I’m interested in all things related to Web Development!
+- 👀 I’m interested in all things related to software engineering!
-- 🌱 I'm currently learning...
-React/Redux
+- 🌱 I'm currently learning...Ruby & JavaScript!
-- 💞️ I’m eager to start my first journey as a junior Front-End dev 😇
-- I love learning new things and will always give a helping hand.
 - Always eager to go an extra mile!

 - My work ethic summarized in one quote: